Physician Engagement

 How Do We Build Physician Leadership And Engagement to Support Patient Safety?
 Patient Safety Congress 2012 (UK): May 2012

-Engaging Doctors in Care Improvement: Why and How International Forum on Quality and Safety in Healthcare [BMJ and IHI sponsored] Amsterdam 2011 and Paris 2012
+Engaging Doctors in Care Improvement: Why and How International Forum on Quality and Safety in Healthcare [BMJ and IHI sponsored] Amsterdam 2011, Paris 2012, London 2013, Paris, 2014

 Jack Silversin with Gregory Long, MD CMO ThedaCare